Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Integration prioritises technology deployment over operational standardisation.
 You're a proving ground for tools they're developing.

-Pros: Access to cutting-edge AI, a genuine partnership in product development, and your feedback shapes the platform.
+Pros: Access to cutting-edge AI, genuine partnership in product development, your feedback shapes the platform.
 Cons: You're beta-testing.
 Things break.
 The playbook is still being written.

 Typical timeline: Faster technology deployment (often month 2-3), slower operational standardisation, ongoing iteration as tools evolve.